pratyushvshah/TheGroundFloor/README.md

 <!-- ROADMAP -->
 ## TODO

-- [ ] Allow sending images, videos, and audio files to your friends.
+- [ ] Allow sending images and audio files to your friends.
 - [ ] Make the UI more friendly and add color.
-- [ ] Add a way to send messages to a group.
+- [ ] Have the notifications autoupdate.

 See the [open issues](https://github.com/pratyushvshah/TheGroundFoor/issues) for a full list of proposed features (and known issues).